Three-Week Summer Medicine Program

 Our great teacher, Rony Diaz, is pictured on the right, helping two students last summer.
 In real life, Rony is completing his first year at Texas Tech University Medical School.
 Additionally, Rony earned Bachelors and Masters degrees in Biochemistry from Texas Tech.
 He has served as a TA in medical school and taught for BLI last year, earning rave reviews.

 ‘I liked all of the hands-on aspects of the program to help apply and practice the skills we learned.
-I also enjoyed our simulations lab field trip to Northeastern.
-Both of our teachers contributed to my love for this course because they had a great balance of teaching me so much information while also keeping it fun and engaging.’
+I also enjoyed our simulations lab field trip to Northeastern.’

 Our Programs are Featured on the National Association for Gifted Children Website